 These are the ones that catch London movers out more than anywhere else:

-- Parking suspension permits — apply at least 5 working days before.
+- Parking suspension permits — apply at least 10 working days before in most boroughs.
 Without one, your removal van may have to park 100+ metres away, adding significant time and cost to your bill.

-- Congestion Charge — if your move crosses into central London on a weekday, that's £15 per day.
+- Congestion Charge — if your move crosses into central London, that's £18 per day.
+It applies Monday to Friday 7am–6pm and, since 2020, weekends and bank holidays 12pm–6pm too.
 Make sure you know the zone boundaries.

 - ULEZ — check your removal company's vans are ULEZ-compliant.
 Non-compliant vans pay £12.50/day.
 All London Moverz vans are ULEZ-compliant.